|

 Apple Mail supports both the URL and mailto methods of the list-unsubscribe header.
 This allows you to include web-based URLs and/or email addresses in the header, giving your recipients flexibility in how they choose to unsubscribe.

 If your email includes the list-unsubscribe header, Apple Mail displays an “Unsubscribe” option within the Mail app on an iPhone or a Mac computer, in a distinct banner, above the email body.
-On iOS, the banner is visible above your email address whereas on the Mac Mail app, the banner is below your sender details.
+On iOS, the banner is visible above your email address whereas on the Mac Mail app, the banner is below your email sender name.

 Users can then click on the “Unsubscribe” option, which triggers the specified unsubscribe mechanism — a web-based confirmation page or an email removal process.
 Apple Mail may provide feedback to the user or sender about the success of the unsubscribe action.